kunal-geeks/ai-underwriting/README.md

 🔹 **Create a `.env` file** inside the `docker` folder and add your `OPENAI_API_KEY` before proceeding.

 #### 💻 For **MacOS/Linux:**
+🔹 Use this command to build Docker images from scratch, ignoring cached layers, ensuring all dependencies and changes are applied.
 ```bash
 docker compose -f docker/docker-compose-local.yml --env-file .env build --no-cache
 ```
+🔹 Use this command to start all services defined in docker-compose-local.yml, loading environment variables from the .env file.
 ```bash
 docker compose -f docker/docker-compose-local.yml --env-file .env up
 ```
+🔹 Use this command to stop and remove all running containers, networks, and volumes created by docker compose up.
 ```bash
 docker compose -f docker/docker-compose-local.yml --env-file .env down
 ```
+🔹 Use this command to rebuild images and recreate all containers from scratch, ensuring the latest changes are applied.
 ```bash
 docker compose -f docker/docker-compose-local.yml up --build --force-recreate
 ```